namannimmo10/namannimmo.me/_posts/2017-09-10-20-32-46-exploring_k-means_in_python,_c++_and_cuda.md

 segment.

 The approach I picked is a bit different.
 Essentially, I wanted to do more work in the same kernel.
-So my ideas was the following: keep a shared memory segment in each thread block and for each cluster and each thread, check if the thread is assigned to the cluster and write the thread's value into the shared memory segment if yes, otherwise write a zero in that place.
+So my idea was the following: keep a shared memory segment in each thread block and for each cluster and each thread, check if the thread is assigned to the cluster and write the thread's value into the shared memory segment if yes, otherwise write a zero in that place.
 Then do a simple reduction.
-Since we also need the count of assigned points per cluster, we can also map values to binary values and reduce over those in the same sweep to get the cluster counts.
+Since we also need the count of assigned points per cluster, we can also map values to zeros and ones and reduce over those in the same sweep to get the cluster counts.
 This approach has both very high shared memory utilization and overall occupancy (we're doing lots of work in each block and in many blocks).
 Here is the code for the "fine", per-block reduction (it's quite a